rhalbersma/dctl/README.md

 ##### Compilers

-The DCTL is a modern [C++](http://isocpp.org) library that targets the upcoming [C++17 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4567.pdf).
-This currently restricts usage of the DCTL to [Clang](http://clang.llvm.org/cxx_status.html) version 3.9 or higher, combined with either the accompanying libc++ Standard Library or libstdc++ version 6.2 or higher.
-Neither g++ 6.3 nor Visual C++ 2017RC are supported at the  moment because of incomplete C++17 support.
+The DCTL is a modern [C++](http://isocpp.org) library that targets the upcoming [C++17 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4659.pdf).
+This currently restricts usage of the DCTL to either [gcc](https://gcc.gnu.org/projects/cxx-status.html), version 7.1 or higher, or [Clang](http://clang.llvm.org/cxx_status.html) version 5.0 or higher.
+Visual C++ is not yet supported because of its currently incomplete C++17 support.
 Stay tuned for further developments.

 ##### Boost headers

 The DCTL uses several of the popular [Boost C++ libraries](http://www.boost.org).
-Current development takes place with Boost 1.62.0.
+Current development takes place with Boost 1.64.0.
 Boost is a collection of header-only libraries, and you simply have to point your compiler to the Boost include directory.
-Consult the [Boost documentation](http://www.boost.org/doc/libs/1_62_0/more/getting_started/index.html) on how to do this on your system.
+Consult the [Boost documentation](http://www.boost.org/doc/libs/1_64_0/more/getting_started/index.html) on how to do this on your system.
 After that, you can continue to use your regular build process.

 ##### Boost libraries

-The test-suite uses [Boost.Test](http://www.boost.org/doc/libs/1_62_0/libs/test/doc/html/index.html).
+The test-suite uses [Boost.Test](http://www.boost.org/doc/libs/1_64_0/libs/test/doc/html/index.html).
 In order to build and run the test-suite (see below), you need to compile Boost.Test into a dynamic library and point your linker to its location.
-Consult the [Boost documentation](http://www.boost.org/doc/libs/1_62_0/more/getting_started/index.html) on how to do this on your system.
+Consult the [Boost documentation](http://www.boost.org/doc/libs/1_64_0/more/getting_started/index.html) on how to do this on your system.

 * **NOTE:** compilation of the Boost libraries is **ONLY** a requirement for running the test-suite, and **NOT** for using the DCTL headers with your application.